 1. HOW WE COLLECT AND USE PERSONAL DATA.

 Personal Data is data that identifies you or can be used to identify or contact you.
 For example, this might include your name, address or e-mail address, occupation and photograph.
 In certain circumstances you will provide us with your personal data directly or your data may be supplied by your organisation/business.
 We rarely collect any sensitive personal data by design, however in certain circumstances we will hold sensitive personal data about you by default where this information forms part of your personal contact details.

-Any Personal Data collected about our customers, prospective customers, service users, service providers and our legitimate business contacts is stored in appropriate data management systems which may be paper based or electronic.
+Any Personal Data collected about our customers, prospective customers, service users, service providers, prospective service providers, job applicants and our legitimate business contacts is stored in appropriate data management systems which may be paper based or electronic.
 We process your Personal Data in accordance with the aims of the business i.e. the refining, supply, manufacture, marketing, storage, and transport of petroleum and related oil products i.e. to provide goods or services.

 Your Personal Data may be processed for the following purposes:

 (a) for day to day operational and business purposes;